WhiteheadLab/2018-setacna-rnaseq/transcriptome-assembly.md

 ## Change to a new working directory and link the original data

+We will be using the same set of *Nematostella vectensis* mRNAseq reads that we trimmed in the last lesson from [Tulin et al., 2013](https://evodevojournal.biomedcentral.com/articles/10.1186/2041-9139-4-16).

 The following commands will create a new folder `assembly` and link the trimmed data we prepared earlier in the newly created folder:

 ```